2. Understanding Topology

 border

 If this has worked you should see a long list of coordinate pairs.
-This is good, as it tells us that we have some coordinates back, but it doesn’t really tell us much about whether or not they are the coordinates that we were expecting… it is now time to draw a map!
+This is good, as it tells us that we have some coordinates back, but it doesn’t really tell us much about whether or not they are the coordinates that we were expecting… it must be time to draw a map!

 from matplotlib.pyplot import subplots, savefig, title